ay-b/speind-ios/readme.md

+#Speaking mind project
+## iOS client application

+This product is now open-source under AGPL v3 license.
+Feel free to clone, fork and/or make your own great app based on this code.

-# How to run the project
+### How to run the project
 1. Clone.
 2. Install cocoa pods.